 - burn, pulverize, or shred papers containing consumer report information so that the information cannot be read or reconstructed; - destroy or erase electronic files or media containing consumer report information so that the information cannot be read or reconstructed; - conduct due diligence and hire a document destruction contractor to dispose of material specifically identified as consumer report information consistent with the Rule.
-Due diligence could include: - o reviewing an independent audit of a disposal company's operations and/or its compliance with the Rule; - o obtaining information about the disposal company from several references; - o requiring that the disposal company be certified by a recognized trade association; - reviewing and evaluating the disposal company's information security policies or procedures.
+Due diligence could include: - o reviewing an independent audit of a disposal company's operations and/or its compliance with the Rule; - o obtaining information about the disposal company from several references; - o requiring that the disposal company be certified by a recognized trade association; - o reviewing and evaluating the disposal company's information security policies or procedures.

-The FTC says that financial institutions that are subject to both the Disposal Rule and the Gramm-Leach-Bliley (GLB) Safeguards Rule should incorporate practices dealing with the proper disposal of consumer information into the information security program that the Safeguards Rule requires (ftc.gov/privacy/privacy/privacy/privacy/privacy/privacy/privacy/privacy/privacy/safeguards.html).
+The FTC says that financial institutions that are subject to both the Disposal Rule and the Gramm-Leach-Bliley (GLB) Safeguards Rule should incorporate practices dealing with the proper disposal of consumer information into the information security program that the Safeguards Rule requires (<a href="ftc.gov/privacy/p